 The categories parameter is the only mandatory parameter.
 All other parameters are optional.
+The maximum number of categories that can be specified is 32.

 Define where the logfiles ufdbguard.log[.N] will be created.

 '''

 log-directory "directory";

 '''

 Define the maximum log file size.
 Must be in the range 2 MB - 10 GB.
 Default is 1 GB.
 When the log file reaches the maximum log file size, the log file will be rotated (rename ufdbguard.log to ufdbguard.log.1) where a maximum of 8 rotated log files are kept available.
 The size is an unsigned integer followed by an optional M (megabytes) or G (gigabytes).